BRCGS air quality standards for food producers

 Evren Efe-Kabagoz 16:02

-Well, yeah, and actually, apart from the standards itself, brcgs is preparing many different guidelines for the industry.
+Well, yeah, and actually, apart from the standards itself, BRCGS is preparing many different guidelines for the industry.
 And these guidelines can be about the standard itself on how to interpret it, or it can be in about specific subjects in regarding the food industry like how to manage food safety during COVID-19.
-For example, this was prepared under COVID just started and understanding high risk, high care, ambient high care, or understanding air quality requirements, and air pewter specifications in food industry, which was developed by camfil.
+For example, this was prepared under COVID just started and understanding high risk, high care, ambient high care, or understanding air quality requirements, and air pewter specifications in food industry, which was developed by Camfil.
 Or I don't know how to use metal detector, how to perform a recall all these kinds of subjects that are actually important for food producers, and these guidelines are not auditable.
 But the objective of preparing these guidelines is technically supporting the science and the auditors and a pro training provider.
 So everybody has a clearer and better understanding of the standard closers and what the expectations are, and how to implement all these clovers.
-And it is possible to reach these guidelines through brcgs participate, which is a complimentary part of the service package saw the brcgs certificates size can access it for free.
-But if the sites are not brcgs certificated, they can also purchase these guidelines from the brcgs bookshop.
+And it is possible to reach these guidelines through BRCGS participate, which is a complimentary part of the service package saw the BRCGS certificates size can access it for free.
+But if the sites are not BRCGS certificated, they can also purchase these guidelines from the BRCGS bookshop.

 Dusty Rhodes 17:39